Student Wellbeing

 Helping Hands is a leadership development, inclusivity and well-being program where senior students encourage and support students across the whole school, from preps to their peers through running activities and games during playtimes.

 Wellbeing Captains, we have two appointed year 6 students each year that promote positive well-being and school values.
-Our Wellbeing Caprins of 2024 are Emmy Kerr and Charlotte Faughey.
+Our Wellbeing Captains of 2025 are Alyssa Lett and Charlize Kertes.

 We have several policies to support the Wellbeing and Engagement of students.
 We invite you to visit the policies page of our school website to gain a greater understanding of these.